andrewc2020/webpack-guide-examples/README.md

     - manage_output
     - setup
     - typescript

-The exception is the current branch which was added to illustrate adding support for typescript.
+    - testing

-The Typescript compiler/ transpiler tsc replaces babel.
+The exception is the current branch which was added to illustrate adding support for testing with mocha, babel and typescript.